Family Violence

 What is Family Violence?

-Family violence is common.
-In Australia, 1 in 3 women have experienced physical violence since the age of 15, & 1 in 4 women have experienced emotional abuse from a current or former partner.
-Unfortunately Aboriginal & Torres Strait Islander women are at greater risk of family violence, and experience this at roughly triple the rate of non-Aboriginal Australians.
+In Australia, 1 in 3 women have experienced physical violence since the age of 15, and 1 in 4 women have experienced emotional abuse from a current or former partner.

 Family violence is an ongoing pattern of threatening, intimidating or coercive behaviour, in which one person seeks to gain power & control over another person.
 It includes: